pubmania/a_diabetics_journal/docs/Recipes/Snacks and Sides/recipe_007_minty_basil_mushroom_soup.md

 While this soup tastes great on its on, it also goes very well with [Wheat Gluten Bread](../Breads/recipe_2_wheat_gluten_bread.md) and [Garlic Bread](../Main%20Meal%20Options/recipe_006_low_carb_pizza.md#garlic-bread)

+!!! tip
+    I have since tried variations by adding 2 chopped spring onion along with tomato and gochujang paste (1.5 tbsp) separately and together and all variations tasted delicious.
+It will, ofcourse, increase the carb content of the dish.

 {{"""
 >> Serving Size: 1
 >> Cooking Time: 20 minutes (Prep Time - 5 minutes)